openSUSE/news-o-o/_posts/2009-07-16-register-today-for-the-opensuse-conference.markdown

 - Events
 ---

-Join us in NÃ¼rnberg, Germany, 17 September through 20 September for the first-ever openSUSE Conference!
+Join us in Nürnberg, Germany, 17 September through 20 September for the first-ever openSUSE Conference!
 The openSUSE Conference [schedule](http://conference.opensuse.org/schedule/) is up and [registration](http://conference.opensuse.org/registration/) is open!

 Attending the openSUSE Conference is free, but registration is required.
 Lunch will be provided, so please be sure to [sign up](http://conference.opensuse.org/registration/) early so we can get an accurate headcount.

 The openSUSE Conference is for anyone and everyone making a contribution to openSUSE.
-Whether youâ€™re a developer, packager, translator, artist, or ambassador, you belong at the openSUSE Conference if you want to help promote, improve, and influence the openSUSE Project.
+Whether you’re a developer, packager, translator, artist, or ambassador, you belong at the openSUSE Conference if you want to help promote, improve, and influence the openSUSE Project.

 The conference will have two daily tracks of pre-planned talks, plus "[BarCamp](http://en.wikipedia.org/wiki/BarCamp)" style tracks for attendees to plan and provide their own content.
 Scheduled talks include: